 Summer of 2013, I had an epic adventure completing a large chunk of the Continental Divide Trail, 1200 miles from Wolf Creek Pass in southern Colorado to Old Faithful, Wyoming in Yellowstone National Park.
 To view my gear list and my online trail journal, check out the page Continental Divide Trail 2013.

 In 2014 I will be hiking across Scotland participating in The Great Outdoors Challenge in May.
 I also hope to finish the Pacific Crest Trail hiking through Oregon and Washington starting the beginning of July (snow permitting).
 I am looking forward to new experiences and challenges that 2014 will bring.

 Be sure and follow all my outdoor adventures on Facebook, Pinterest, Twitter, Flickr, and You Tube.
 Also, do not miss a single post by signing up to receive new updates by email.
-Just add your email address under “Get Post Updates” in the right hand sidebar.
+Just add your email address under “Get Post Updates” in the bottom left menu.

 I am happy you stopped by and thanks for checking out my blog.
 If you have questions, information, or other experiences, please don’t hesitate to share in the comments or fill out the contact form below.

 DISCLAIMER: What follows are my observations/experiences with backpacking techniques, gear, and philosophies.
 I have no connection with any of the suppliers mentioned here.
 BUT, if you are a supplier, I would love to hear from you!